 sudo flatpak install flathub com.jgraph.drawio.desktop -y

-During this process, Flatpak downloads the application and any required runtime dependencies.
-Furthermore, the first Flatpak installation may take longer as it downloads shared runtimes that other Flatpak applications can reuse.
+Flatpak downloads the application and any required runtime dependencies during installation.
+The first Flatpak install on a system takes longer because it downloads shared runtimes that other Flatpak applications can reuse.

 After installation completes, verify Draw.io appears in your installed Flatpak applications: